tpetmanson/aca/README.md

 * dictionary matching with linear O(n) complexity
 * efficient String -> String dictionary
 * serialization
+* functionality for removing overlaps while maximizing the number of matched tokens

 Please refer to examples below for more details.